Data collection for usability research

 Types of Data Collected for Effectiveness, Efficiency, Satisfaction

-Count of tasks completed successfully (according to predefined criteria).
+Effectiveness Count of tasks completed successfully (according to predefined criteria).

 Count of errors committed by user during task performance (according to predefined criteria).

 Likert scale rating by participant of how well the product solves the intended job.
+A description of the observed sequence of steps performed by user.
+Participant's comments related to completing a given task.

-Time spent per completed task.
+Efficiency Time spent per completed task.

 Count of number of clicks performed during task completion.

 Likert scale rating by participant of how efficient they perceive the product to be.
+Participant's comments related to perceived efficiency of product.

+Satisfaction Likert scale rating of participant satisfaction.
 Participant's comments related to satisfaction with product.

 Distinguishing between Formative and Summative Evaluations

 One final distinction that exists in the field of usability research is the one between formative and summative evaluations.
 In a formative evaluation, the emphasis is on the "formation" of the future design and direction of a product.
-Data collected to help drive this future direction may include qualitative data that is largely based on users' observed behaviors and comments about the product.
+Data collected to help drive this future direction may include qualitative data that is largely based on users' observed behaviours and comments about the product.
 It may also include quantitative data, however, especially when the research question involves an A-B comparison between two early prototypes.

 A summative evaluation is intended to provide a "summation" of the products' current state, ideally in the form of a measurable score.
 Due to the desire for a numerical score, quantitative data collection is generally the priority in summative research.
 Qualitative data may still be collected as a 'bonus' to supplement the value gained from the study, provided it does not interfere or influence the collection of quantitative data.
 For example, a think-aloud protocol is generally not performed during a summative study due to its impact on the time required to complete a task.
 However, qualitative comments may be recorded after tasks and/or at the end of a study without adversely affecting other data collection.